trenskow/TrAnimate/README.md

 (This documentation is very preliminary)

-# TrAnimation iOS Animation Library
+# TrAnimate iOS Animation Library

 TrAnimate is an iOS animation library designed to make it easy to create complex animations, without the need for using Core Animation.